 In general, we are interested in taking on students with a passion and curiosity for understanding how the brain works and whose interests line up well with our current research areas.

 We will be accepting applications for MSc and PhD degrees for next fall.
 Domestic PhD candidates are strongly encouraged to apply.
 Accepted domestic PhD candidates are guaranteed $90,000 support over four years.

 For more information on the types of students we are looking for as well as information on how to apply, see next steps.
-For general admission requirements, visit the Discover graduate studies website.
+For general admission requirements, visit the Kinesiology MSc or PhD pages of the graduate studies website.

 Please contact Denise Hay, Graduate Studies Coordinator, for more details.

 At present, we are particularly interested in taking on new MSc/PhD students with expertise in vision research as well as engineering.

 I am currently hiring for Post-Doctoral Position: Multisensory Integration in Real and Virtual Realities.

 For suitable trainees interested in joining the lab, we encourage you to explore all of your options regarding supportive scholarships and fellowships.
 Weare happy to assist you with the application process.
 Keep in mind that most deadlines are in the early fall with decisions rendered the following spring.
 See undergraduate scholarships and awards, graduate awards and funding, or postdoctoral funding and awards to identify eligible funding sources.